kenwuuu/aura/README.md

 npm run dev
 ```

-This will start the Vite development server.
+This starts the Vite development server.
 Open the URL shown in the terminal (usually `http://localhost:5173`).

 ### Production Build